 I am an associate in the Sheriff Court team within the firm’s litigation department.
-The areas that I have specialised in include commercial actions, contract and property disputes, private client litigation as well as sequestrations and debt recovery.
+The areas that I have specialised in include commercial actions, general contract and property disputes (including interdict, restrictive covenant and consumer disputes), private client litigation as well as sequestrations and debt recovery.
 I act for businesses as well as individuals.
 I have a varied case load, acting for both pursuers and defenders.
 I appear in the Sheriff Courts on a regular basis, including at Proofs, Debates and opposed motions.
+I also have experience with alternative forms of dispute resolution, such as mediation.

 I qualified as a solicitor in 2014, after having joined Balfour+Manson as a trainee in 2012.
 Prior to that, I studied law at the University of Edinburgh (at undergraduate and masters level as well as the Diploma in Legal Practice).